 These tasty chicken kabobs are baked in the oven, then finished under the broiler.
 The result: juicy chicken kabobs that everyone will love!

 You can absolutely make chicken kabobs in the oven.
-While grilling is the natural method for preparing kabobs, if you don’t own a grill, or if it happens to be minus 10 degrees outside, you can still enjoy juicy, flavorful chicken kabobs!
+Grilling is the natural method for preparing kabobs.
+But if you don’t own a grill, or if it happens to be minus 10 degrees outside, you can still enjoy juicy, flavorful and healthy chicken kabobs!

 My family loves these oven baked chicken kabobs.
 They are delicious and very juicy.
 I love making them, because it’s an easy recipe.
 Simply cube the chicken, toss in marinade, thread on skewers, and bake.
 Finishing them under the broiler is not mandatory, but it does brown them nicely.

 I also like making chicken kabobs in the oven because, let’s face it, chicken breast is not that exciting.
 Yet, it’s so accessible and affordable, that I buy it quite often.
 Turning chicken breast into kabob makes it much more flavorful, because the ratio of meat to seasonings is better than when you bake a whole chicken breast.
 Plus, who doesn’t like food on a stick? 🙂

 For the marinade, I usually use olive oil, salt and pepper, garlic powder, onion powder and thyme.
 It’s a simple flavor combination that works really well with chicken.
 But you can play with this recipe and use whatever seasonings you like.
 Chili powder, smoked paprika and oregano will all taste great in this recipe, so don’t be afraid to experiment with your own combination of spices.

 You can keep leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.

 - 1/4 teaspoon black pepper

 - 1 teaspoon garlic powder